National CASA Association's 2015 Annual Report celebrates the growth of the CASA network.

 Volunteer Your Time to Change a Child's Life

 Nobody longs for a safe and loving family more than a child in foster care.
-As a CASA volunteer, you are empowered by the courts to help make this dream a reality.
-You will be the one consistent adult in these children’s lives, vigilantly fighting for and protecting their fundamental right to be treated with the dignity and respect every child deserves.
+As a court-appointed special advocate (CASA) volunteer, you are empowered by the courts to help make this dream a reality.
 You will not only bring positive change to the lives of these vulnerable children, but also their children and generations to come.
 And in doing so, you will enrich your life as well.

 What Do CASA Volunteers Do?